 Accordingly, it is critical that the technology underpinning these vehicles be secure-by-design.
 Automakers will rely on strategic partnerships with technology suppliers to ensure that their models are equipped with high-performance, secure, scalable solutions.

-Mobility has come a long way from the days when what most people wanted was a faster horse – but with a flexible approach to innovation, automakers will be able not only to keep up with mounting consumer expectations, but also to redefine what is possible.
+Mobility has come a long way from the days when what most people wanted was a faster horse – but with a flexible approach to innovation, automakers will be able not only to keep up with mounting consumer expectations, but also to redefine what is possible by adapting to the automotive paradigm shift.